CodePushGo/website/src/content/blog/en/app-store-metadata-what-developers-must-know.md

 The system achieves an 82% global success rate, delivers a 5 MB bundle from its global CDN in just 114 milliseconds, and ensures that 95% of active users receive updates within 24 hours [\[1\]](https://capgo.app/).

-### Capgo Main Tools
+### CodePushGo Main Tools

-Capgo provides key tools to manage app updates and metadata effectively:
+CodePushGo provides key tools to manage app updates and metadata effectively:

 | Feature | Purpose | Performance Metric |
 | --- | --- | --- |